 The Home Delivered Meal Program

-addition to receiving a hot meal delivered by one of our employees or
+addition to receiving the meals, which are delivered once a week by one of our employees or

-volunteers, educational material is periodically distributed with meals to
+volunteers, educational material is periodically distributed with the meals to

 provide participants with tips on healthy eating and maintaining an active

 lifestyle.
-Individuals who wish to participate in this programs must first
+Individuals who wish to participate in this program must first

 be assessed by one of the Agency’s Case Managers to determine program